 - Evaluating interventions

 How does Healthy People 2030 address social determinants of health?

 We brought national attention to social determinants of health (SDOH) when we incorporated them into our Healthy People 2020 prevention framework.
-Since then, the impact of social determinants has become even more clear — the fact is, your ZIP code can influence your health even more than your genetic code.
+Since then, the impact of social determinants has become even more clear — the fact is, the conditions in the environments where people are born, live, learn, work, play, worship, and age significantly influence their health.
 That’s why Healthy People 2030 continues to focus on SDOH.